ethereum/py-evm/docs/guides/evm/creating_opcodes.rst

-While these examples are demonstrative of *simple* logic, opcodes will traditionally have an intrensic gas cost associated with them.
+While these examples are demonstrative of *simple* logic, opcodes will traditionally have an intrinsic gas cost associated with them.
 Py-EVM offers an abstraction which allows for decoupling of gas consumption from opcode logic which can be convenient for cases where an opcode's gas cost changes between different VM rules but it's logic remains constant.